Social Media Metrics to Measure: What to Track and Why It Matters

 6. Paid Social Metrics

-Purpose: Measure ad performance and budget efficiency.
+Purpose: To measure ad performance and budget efficiency.

 Paid metrics help you understand whether your ads are doing what they’re supposed to and whether the cost is worth it.
 They show if you’re getting results for your budget, which audiences respond best, and when it’s time to refresh.
 These metrics are your go-to when you need to scale or troubleshoot paid campaigns.